makevary/AIGLASS_DEV_ENV/README.md

-visit https://github.com/Iam5tillLearning/OpenSource-Ai-Glasses for developer docs
+Clone this repo for develop is right~ but developer docs visit https://github.com/Iam5tillLearning/OpenSource-Ai-Glasses